glomex/gcdt-docs/docs/03_getting_started.md

 create beautiful infrastructure as code (IaC) with `kumo`, use it to deploying and configuring you AWS Lambda with `ramuda`, deploy your application with Codedeploy scripts and `tenkai`, and do all of this things for different Environment (dev, stage, prod)
 ## Infrastructure as code
-Infrastructure as Code (IAC) is a type of IT infrastructure that operations teams can automatically manage and provision through code, rather than using a manual process.
+Infrastructure as Code (IaC) is a type of IT infrastructure that operations teams can automatically manage and provision through code, rather than using a manual process.
 Defining your infrastructure as code you will solve a lot of problems because code is:
 - portable
 - reusable
 - shareable